analogdevicesinc/adi_3dtof_image_stitching/README.md

 3. Add display for "/adi_3dtof_image_stitching/ir_image" to monitor the Stitched IR output.
 4. Add display for "/adi_3dtof_image_stitching/point_cloud" to display the 3D point CLoud.

-> :memo: _Notes:_
-> - If the Image Stitching Node is not subscribing/processing the depth and IR Data published by the connected sensors, please ensure the following points are checked:-
-> 1. Ensure that the camera name prefixes for the sensor topics, match the names listed in **param_camera_prefixes** parameter of the image stitching launch file.
-> 2. If the topics published by the sensors are uncompressed, please ensure to change the **param_enable_depth_ir_compression** parameter to **False** too in the launch file of Image Stitching Node.
-> 3. Please ensure the **System Time** across the sensors and the host system is synchronized either using a NTP server or a common Wifi connection.
-This helps in proper time synchronization of topics recieved from different sensors.

 ### Test Real-Time Mode
 To test the Stitching Algorithm on a real-time setup the adi_3dtof_image_stitching node needs to be launched in Host-Only mode